 To be eligible to petition for credit by examination, a student must be currently enrolled, fully matriculated, in good standing and have completed not less than 12 units of work at Riverside Community College District with an overall grade point average of 2.0 ("C").
-The option for credit by examination may not be available for all course offerings; contingent upon discipline curricular decisions as approved by the Office of Academic Affairs.
+The option for credit by examination may not be available for all course offerings; contingent upon discipline curricular decisions with consultation and review by the Office of Educational Services.

-Students must apply for credit by examination on the appropriate petition form obtained from the Admissions office at the Riverside, Moreno Valley and Norco collegees and pay enrollment fees including out of state and/or out of country tuition where applicable.
+Students must apply for credit by examination on the appropriate petition form obtained from the Admissions office at the Riverside, Moreno Valley and Norco colleges and pay enrollment fees including out of state and/or out of country tuition where applicable.